How Can Earned Wage Access Help Your Business?

 Earned wage access as it is currently structured is not the future but a recognized and necessary solution for today.
 That’s why now is the right time for innovative companies to engage and deploy an earned-wage access platform.

-In 2023, Nevada passed and signed into law, with overwhelming bipartisan support, SB290 – the country’s first bill regulating earned wage access products.11
+Nevada passed the country’s first bill regulating earned wage access, SB 290.9

 Unlike the other states to recognize EWA as its own financial product, Connecticut issued guidelines that indicate EWA providers will have to adhere to the state’s small loan regulations in September 2023.

-Wisconsin Governor Tony Evers signed Assembly Bill (AB) 574 into law in March 2024, representing the country’s third law licensing earned wage access as its own financial product.
-It follows in the footsteps of Nevada and Missouri – codifying industry best practices to require meaningful consumer protections that exist in our model and that will now expand them for users of other models.
+In March 2024, Wisconsin licensed EWA as its own financial product.
+It follows in the footsteps of Nevada and Missouri — codifying industry best practices to require meaningful consumer protections that exist in our model and that will now expand them for users of other models.
 This also serves as another data point validating EWA as a crucial part of employers’ benefit suites.

-In April 2024, Kansas Governor Laura Kelly signed House Bill 2560 into law which represents the latest law designating earned wage access as its own financial product.
-This new legislation establishes clear standards for acceptable EWA services regulated under its registration regime in a manner that reflects the nuances and optionality of the EWA industry while also protecting consumers from irresponsible actors.
+In April 2024, Kansas designated EWA as its own financial product.
+This legislation establishes clear standards for acceptable EWA services regulated under its registration regime in a manner that reflects the nuances and optionality of the EWA industry while also protecting consumers from irresponsible actors.

-In May 2024, South Carolina Governor Henry McMaster signed Senate Bill 700 into law designating earned wage access as its own financial product.
-Senate Bill 700 creates a new regulatory framework to protect all EWA consumers while promoting innovation
+In May 2024, South Carolina designated EWA as its own financial product.
+Senate Bill 700 creates a new regulatory framework to protect all EWA consumers while promoting innovation.

 The Consumer Financial Protection Bureau (CFPB) issued advisory guidance regarding EWA programs and whether the Truth in Lending Act (TILA) applies.
 According to the guidance, EWA programs can be distinguished from being considered credit.